frankhillard/starknet-paperfold/README.md

 One can fold vertically one or more columns by folding the right part onto the left part (we will call this a right folding).

-The picture below describes these four folding.
+The picture below describes these possible foldings.
 ![image](./pic.png "folding example")